dscrait/dscrait.tech/contribution.md

 ## What should I know before I get started?

-dscrait.tech is a open source project &mdash; it's made up of over [repositories](https://github.com/dscrait/dscrait.tech).
+dscrait.tech is a open source project &mdash; it's made up of [repositories](https://github.com/dscrait/dscrait.tech).
 When you initially consider contributing to dscrait.tech, you might be unsure about which of those repositories implements the functionality you want to change or report a bug for.
 This section should help you with that.